 Similar as with PEI the UE is expected to use LP-WUS with UE-ID based subgrouping when it is configured in the cell and CN-assigned subgrouping is not used.
 The signalling for the emergency PDU session is handled in NAS.
 In 38.304 it can be specified that the UE does not use UE-ID based subgrouping when it has an emergency PDU session:

+The UE shall not use UE_ID based subgrouping when NAS indicates that the UE has an emergency PDU session.

 SA2 status